las-americas/cebrap/index.md

 # The Reports

 The project team produces reports -- in Portuguese -- for each wave of the surveys.
+Below is the report with the 2018-19 results.

+<iframe src="https://drive.google.com/file/d/1Vq275i3ek9Kc-Ds9tcj36EuMRc_X4gPp/preview" width="640" height="480" allow="autoplay"></iframe>

-The report for the 2019 round is under construction.
-Below is the report for the 2014 results.
+Next is the report for the 2014 wave.

 <iframe src="https://drive.google.com/file/d/1XU-iezaawkZ__0-5wtsOxFdNo9_t0k2U/preview" width="600" height="480" allow="autoplay"></iframe>